 By purchasing a ticket and entering the Ice Castles every visitor agrees to observe the following rules and accepts the following risks and waiver of liability.
 Further, visitors consent that a photograph or video of them may be taken and used by the Ice Castles.

 ICE CASTLES RULES:

 - All visitors must stay on the groomed walking pathways.

 - Do not touch hanging icicles in any manner.

 - Children and minors MUST be accompanied by an adult who accepts responsibility to ensure that they comply with these rules.

-ICE CASTLE RISKS: Upon entering the Ice Castle you will be walking upon snow and ice.
+ICE CASTLE RISKS: Upon entering the Ice Castles you will be walking upon snow and ice.
 Although we groom the walking paths daily, some areas will be slippery and therefore dangerous.
 You could slip and fall causing injury.
 You must be careful and watch your step.
 We simply cannot eliminate these risks without jeopardizing the quality of the experience.
-Your entrance into the Ice Castle means you accept these risks are covered by your own insurance and hereby release Ice Castles, LLC and all its affiliates from any liability that may arise from an injury to you.
+Your entrance into the Ice Castles means you accept these risks are covered by your own insurance and hereby release Ice Castles, LLC and all its affiliates from any liability that may arise from an injury to you.